martinclaus/swm/doc/architecture/decisions/0005-use-automatic-finalization-to-ease-memory-management.md

 ## Decision

-Types containing allocatable components or pointer components which gets allocated and represent data owned by the type get a final binding to clean up memory
+Types containing allocatable components or pointer components which gets allocated and represent data owned by the type get a final binding to clean up memory.
+For now, finalization remains explicit on the highest level (component level) since automatic finalization at the end of the main loop may not always be desired.

 ## Consequences